Tagami, Niigata: Climate

 Tagami has a Humid climate (Köppen Cfa) characterized by warm, wet summers and cold winters with heavy snowfall.
 The average annual temperature in Tagami is 13.0 °C. The average annual rainfall is 1958 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.3 °C, and lowest in January, at around 1.2 °C.

 Demographics

 Per Japanese census data, the population of Tagami peaked at around the year 2000 and has declined steadily since.

 History

 The area of present-day Tagami was part of ancient Echigo Province and was part of the tenryō territories administered directly by the Tokugawa shogunate during the Edo period..
 The village of Tagami was established within Minamikanbara District, Niigata on April 1, 1889 with the creation of the modern municipalities system.
-Its as raised to town status on August 1, 1973.
+It was raised to town status on August 1, 1973.

 Economy

 The local economy is dominated by agriculture, notably rice production.
 However, the town is increasingly becoming a bedroom community for neighbouring Niigata city, Sanjo and Kamo.